nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

 We did not choose to use DVC, as our dataset is not one that changes.
-We choose a task, which mostly for learning purposes, there is no one continously needing classficiation of chinese hiroglyphics.
+We choose a task, which is mostly for learning purposes, there is very few people who are in need of classficiation of chinese hiroglyphics continously.
 Had we choosen a task which had more of a "real-life" use case, where the dataset chagnes over time, then we should have implemented DVC.

 ### Question 11